aneoconsulting/ArmoniK.Infra/.docs/README.md

 On RTD, the build process (defined in `.readthedocs.yaml`):

+1. Downloads the `terraform-docs` and `helm-docs` binaries
-1. Generates Terraform documentation with `terraform-docs`
+2. Generates the Terraform module READMEs with `generate-tf-docs.sh`
+3. Generates the Helm chart READMEs with `generate-helm-docs.sh`
-2. Runs `generate-docs-symlinks.sh` to create symlinks and category indexes
+4. Runs `generate-docs-symlinks.sh` to create symlinks and category indexes
-3. Builds the Sphinx documentation
+5. Builds the Sphinx documentation

 ## Building Documentation Locally